Zack Short Player Props: Tigers vs. Diamondbacks

-On Friday, Zack Short (.393 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Zack Short (.290 on-base percentage in past 10 games, 74 points below season-long percentage), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Comerica Park, Saturday at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Phillies.
+He had a one-hit performance in his previous game (1-for-3) against the Diamondbacks.

 Zack Short Game Info & Props vs. the Diamondbacks